-- Review changes relating to Doha Bank's capital structure and significant changes to the management and control structure of the bank, recommend to the Board for approval. - Facilitate the effective supervision and overall control of the business of the Bank by receiving and reviewing overall customer credit, inter-group and investment exposures. - Approve credit facilities above the authorized limit set for management up to the Executive Committee limit delegated by the Board of Directors. - Review credit proposals above the Executive Committee limit and provide recommendations on reviewed proposals to the Board of Directors. - Recommend to the Board of Directors appropriate action pertaining to the impaired indebtedness cases or obligation above the delegated limit. - Review on a quarterly basis the status of pending litigation matters. - Approve purchase and expenditure for amounts within the limit delegated to the Committee by the Board of Directors. - Approve donations for charity activities and corporate social responsibility expenditures on a case-by-case basis in line with the delegated limits to the Committee as approved by the Board of Directors and the corporate social responsibility strategy. - Review and approve strategic and commercial investments within the Committee's delegation. - Oversee the performance of strategic investments by periodically receiving reports from management and reporting to the Board.
+- Review changes relating to Doha Bank's capital structure and significant changes to the management and control structure of Doha Bank, recommend to the Board for approval. - Facilitate the effective supervision and overall control of the business of the Bank by receiving and reviewing overall customer credit, inter-group and investment exposures. - Approve credit facilities above the authorized limit set for management up to the Executive Committee limit delegated by the Board of Directors. - Review credit proposals above the Executive Committee limit and provide recommendations on reviewed proposals to the Board of Directors. - Recommend to the Board of Directors appropriate action pertaining to the impaired indebtedness cases or obligation above the delegated limit.

+- Review on a quarterly basis the status of pending litigation matters. - Approve purchase and expenditure for amounts within the limit delegated to the Committee by the Board of Directors. - Approve donations for charity activities and corporate social responsibility expenditures on a case-by-case basis in line with the delegated limits to the Committee as approved by the Board of Directors and the corporate social responsibility strategy. - Review and approve strategic and commercial investments within the Committee's delegation. - Oversee the performance of strategic investments by periodically receiving reports from management and reporting to the Board.

-Major Resolutions
+Major Resolutions:

-• Taking a credit decision regarding the facilities of some customers, and approving the recommendations of the Credit Committee to reschedule the facilities of some customers.
+- Taking credit decisions with respect to the approval of the recommendations of the Credit Committee to grant credit facilities to some customers. - Taking credit decisions with respect to the approval of the recommendations of the Credit Committee to reschedule the facilities of some customers.